aosabook/500lines/contingent/chapter.rst

 ==============================

 It worked!
-The titles got substited.

-Now what does the graph know about?

-Look!
-All the tasks!

->>> pprint(project.graph.tasks())
-[parse('api.txt'),
- parse('index.txt'),
- parse('tutorial.txt'),
- read('api.txt'),
- read('index.txt'),
- read('tutorial.txt'),
- render('api.txt'),
- render('index.txt'),
- render('tutorial.txt'),
- title_of('api.txt'),
- title_of('tutorial.txt'),
- transform('api.txt'),
- transform('index.txt'),
- transform('tutorial.txt')]
+From the output, we can see that our transform substited the docuent titles for the directives in our source docuents, indicating that Contingent was able to discover the connections between the various tasks needed to build our documents, as shown by Figure 4:

 ..
  >>> open('figure4.dot', 'w').write(as_graphviz(project.graph)) and None

-Again, with tracing!

 .. image:: figure4.png

-So as you can see by Figure 4, it has things figured out.
-By watching one function invoke another it has automatically learned the graph of inputs and consequences.
+By watching one task invoke another through the ``task`` wrapper machinery,
+``Project`` has automatically learned the graph of inputs and consequences.
-Yay.

-So it can auto-learn depenencies.
+Since it has a complete consequences graph at its disposal,
-And knows all the things to rebuild.
+Contingent knows all the things to rebuild if the inputs to any tasks change.

 But can it avoid rebuilding them?
 Look at all the things that MIGHT need to be rebuilt